- When Are VAT Returns Due?

 If your company is VAT-registered, you must make regular VAT returns, even if you didn’t have any sales or were due VAT for payment during the period.
 Companies that don’t fall within the VAT registration limit (£85,000 turnover per annum) or only sell VAT-zero-rated items don’t need to prepare VAT returns.

-You can check our other guides on how to submit a VAT return for detailed step-by-step instructions.
+Note: For detailed, step-by-step instructions, be sure to check out our other guides on how to submit a VAT return.

 How Frequently Do VAT Returns Have to Be Filed?